FionaChen0506/Budget-Defender-Mobile-App/README.md

 The Log In Screen and Sign Up Screen follow Admin Authentication API Errors of Firebase, and show alerts to the main errors like invalid email format, weak password, mismatch password, etc.

 #### App Stack Screens
+#### Iteration2 enables camera use of Add An Expense Screen and Edit An Expense Screen.

 **Home Screen**

 <img src="images/image-1.png" alt="Alt text" width="200">